bakame-php/http-structured-fields/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/bakame/http-structured-fields.svg?style=flat-square)](https://packagist.org/packages/bakame/http-structured-fields)
 [![Sponsor development of this project](https://img.shields.io/badge/sponsor%20this%20package-%E2%9D%A4-ff69b4.svg?style=flat-square)](https://github.com/sponsors/nyamsprod)

-The package uses pragmatic value objects to parse and serialize [HTTP Structured Fields][1] in PHP.
+The package uses value objects to parse, serialize and buikd [HTTP Structured Fields][1] in PHP.

-HTTP Structured fields are intended for use by specifications of new HTTP fields that wish to use a common syntax that is more restrictive than traditional HTTP field values or could be used to [retrofit current headers](https://www.ietf.org/id/draft-ietf-httpbis-retrofit-00.html) to have them compliant with the new syntax.
+HTTP Structured fields are intended for use by specifications of new HTTP fields that wish to use a common syntax that is more restrictive than traditional HTTP field values or could be used to [retrofit current headers][2] to have them compliant with the new syntax.

 The package can be used to: